cta-observatory/ctapipe/docs/developer-guide/code-guidelines.rst

 Code Guidelines
 ***************

-Coding should follow the CTA coding guidelines from the **CTAO Code Standards** document.
+Coding should follow the CTA coding guidelines from the **CTAO Software Programming Standards** document :cite:p:`ctao-software-standards`.

 Here, we list useful guidelines for the logical structure of code (see also the style-guide for code style).
 This guide is subject to change